-Go to Maryland MyIR and register to access your or your child's records.
+Register at MyIR Mobile to access your or your child's vaccination records.
+Refer to this Quick Reference Guide to help you navigate Maryland MyIR and register to access your or your child's records.

 Who can receive a copy of an individual's vaccination record from ImmuNet?

-The Code of Maryland Regulations 10.06.03.07 allow vaccination records to be released to authorized users (such as providers, schools, health departments) unless a specific exemption is requested by the person or the person's parent or guardian.
+The Maryland Statute §18–109 allows vaccination records to be released to authorized users (such as providers, schools, health departments).

 Reporting Data to ImmuNet

 All providers who administer a vaccine in Maryland are required to report to ImmuNet.
 Since July 1, 2022, the exemption in §18–109(d)(6)(II) no longer applies.
 This means that vaccine providers who administer a vaccine in a nursing facility, an assisted living program, a continuing care retirement community, or a medical day care program are now required to report to ImmuNet.